newell/newell.github.io/index.md

 Gempillar is a Platonist, in the same sense as H.S.M Coxeter quotes:

-_"I'm a Platonist --- a follower of Plato --- who beleives that one didn't invent these sort of things, that one discovers them.
+_"I'm a Platonist --- a follower of Plato --- who believes that one didn't invent these sort of things, that one discovers them.
 In a sense, all these mathematical facts are right there waiting to be discovered."_

 Come, let us discover these facts together.